Žilina Region: Economy

 From the stagnation in the 1990s the region now enjoys relative prosperity.
 The main employers are industry and tourism.
 The river Váh valley, which runs across the entire region, forms a strong industrial base with wood pulp and engineering factories as well as Volkswagen and Kia plants in Žilina and Martin.

 Politics

 Current governor of Žilina region is Erika Jurinová (OĽaNO) - first woman in this office in Slovakia.
 She won with 32 %.
-In election 2022 was elected also regional parliament :
+In election 2022 was elected also to the regional parliament :

 Parliamentary groups were formed after the elections.
 Their status in August 2022 is as follows :

 Administrative divisions

 The region is divided into 11 districts.
 There are 315 municipalities in the region of which 18 are towns.